ssilverman/QNEthernet/README.md

   string otherwise.
 * `removeService(type, protocol, port)`: Removes a service.
 * `restart()`: Restarts the responder, for use when the cable has been disconnected for a while and then reconnected.
+This isn't normally needed because the responder already watches for link reconnect.
 * `operator bool()`: Tests if the mDNS responder is operating.
 * `static constexpr int maxServices()`: Returns the maximum number of supported services.